-MR. FLEMING: No, no. I think it is a question of law, because what he says is, These are true and correct to the best of my knowledge and ability, or words to that effect.
-I have them here, but in the interest of time, I'll move on.
-That statement is stated to the contrary, so you don't have the belief that they're shown incorrect; that's actionable.
+MR. FLEMING: No, no. I think it is a question of law, because what he says is, These are true and correct to the best of my knowledge and ability, or words to that I have them here, but in the interest of time, I'll If that statement is to the contrary and you don't have the belief that they're true and correct, that's actionable.
 But if you believe they're true and correct, that is not actionable.
-The statements made by others do not glom onto with us on the matters of strict liability which Grasso says is forboded.
+The statements made by others do not glom onto that to create a matter of strict liability which Grasso says is verboten.